-Generalizable Humanoid Manipulation with Improved 3D Diffusion Policies
+Generalizable Humanoid Manipulation with 3D Diffusion Policies

 With data from only one scene, our humanoid robot automonously performs skills in the wild open world.
 All skills in videos are autonomous.
 Videos are 4x speed.

-Generalizable Humanoid Manipulation with
+Generalizable Humanoid Manipulation

-Improved 3D Diffusion Policies
+with 3D Diffusion Policies

 1Stanford University 2Simon Fraser University 3UPenn 4UIUC 5CMU